Christina Paxson: Brown University

+Under Paxson's leadership, Brown students and graduates have earned among the most Fulbright Scholarships of all U.S. universities.
+Paxson has also sustained undergraduate financial aid as the fastest-growing area of Brown's budget by increasing scholarships for low-income families and eliminating loans from university-awarded financial aid packages, as part of The Brown Promise, in addition to Brown's Pathways to Diversity and Inclusion action plan.

-As President of Brown University, Paxson has focused on a set of strategic goals announced in 2014; among these institutional priorities are data science, the creative arts, and brain science.
-Under Paxson's leadership, the University has established a School of Public Health as well as numerous centers and institutes including the Brown Arts Institute, the Brown Institute for Translational Science, the Data Science Initiative, and the Nelson Center for Entrepreneurship.
+As president, Paxson has focused on a set of strategic goals announced in 2014; among these institutional priorities are data science, the creative arts, and brain science.
+Under Paxson's leadership, the University has established a School of Public Health as well as a number of centers and institutes including the Brown Arts Institute, the Brown Institute for Translational Science, the Data Science Initiative, and the Nelson Center for Entrepreneurship.

-For three consecutive years under her leadership, Brown students and graduates have earned the most Fulbright Scholarships of all U.S. Universities.

-She has also sustained undergraduate financial aid as the fastest growing area of Brown's budget by increasing scholarships for low-income families and eliminating loans from University-awarded financial aid packages, as part of The Brown Promise, in addition to Brown's Pathways to Diversity and Inclusion action plan.

-Paxson has overseen a considerable expansion of Brown's academic, performing arts, and residential facilities.
+Paxson has overseen an expansion of Brown's academic, performing arts, and residential facilities.
 Expansion of Brown's physical footprint under Paxson's leadership has been controversial, at times spurring criticism from community organizations and preservation groups.

-In 2019, she told the University that she would not honor a student-sponsored referendum calling for Brown to divest from companies that engage in human rights abuses in Palestine, and said that it would not be possible to make the details of the University's investments available to the public.
-She has been a member of the Kol Emet congregation, a Jewish Reconstructionist synagogue, committed to the growth of a spiritually and intellectually engaging Judaism.
+In 2019, she told the university that she would not implement a BDS platform after a student passed referendum in favor of such, with 27.5% of students voting.
+She also said she could not make public the details of the university's investments.

-A Fall 2021 poll conducted by The Brown Daily Herald found that 47.1% of surveyed students "strongly" or "somewhat" disapproved of Paxson's leadership while 32.8% "strongly" or "somewhat" approved.
-The publication's Fall 2017 poll placed Paxson's approval rating at 61.9%.
+A fall 2021 poll by The Brown Daily Herald found that 47.1% of surveyed students "strongly" or "somewhat" disapproved of Paxson's leadership while 32.8% "strongly" or "somewhat" approved.
+The publication's fall 2017 poll placed Paxson's approval rating at 61.9%.

-Other Activities
+Other activities

-In 2013, Paxson wrote a New Republic op-ed, arguing for ongoing relevance of the humanities from an economist's perspective.

-Paxson has also maintained numerous institutional affiliations: in addition to being a member of the Council on Foreign Relations, she was elected to the American Academy of Arts and Sciences in 2017.
-The previous year, she became a member of the board of directors of the Federal Reserve Bank of Boston.
+In 2013, Paxson wrote a New Republic op-ed arguing for the humanities' ongoing relevance from an economist's perspective.
+She has also maintained other institutional affiliations: in addition to being a member of the Council on Foreign Relations, she was elected to the American Academy of Arts and Sciences in 2017.
+In 2016, she became a member of the board of directors of the Federal Reserve Bank of Boston.
 After serving as its deputy chair, she became the chair of its board of directors in 2021.

+In wake of the COVID-19 pandemic, Paxson wrote a New York Times op-ed and appeared on CNN to give her views on the importance of reopening colleges safely in the fall of 2020.
+On June 4, 2020, she testified before the U.S. Senate Committee on Health, Education, Labor and Pensions, during a hearing titled "COVID-19: Going Back to College Safely."

+Honors

 In 2018, Paxson received an honorary doctorate from Williams College.

-In wake of the COVID-19 pandemic, Paxson penned a New York Times op-ed and appeared on CNN, outlining her views on the importance of reopening colleges safely in the fall of 2020.
-On June 4, 2020, Paxson testified before the U.S. Senate Committee on Health, Education, Labor and Pensions, during a hearing entitled “COVID-19: Going Back to College Safely."
+Personal life

+Paxson is married to Ari Gabinet, who works at Oppenheimer Funds, and has two children, Nicholas and Benjamin.
+Raised a Quaker, she converted to her husband's Jewish faith.
+Paxson has been a member of the Kol Emet congregation, a Jewish Reconstructionist synagogue, committed to the growth of a spiritually and intellectually engaging Judaism.